jaeykos/odin-recipes/README.md

 # odin-recipes

-This is a simple html project from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).
-It is a website that includes recipes.
+This is a simple html project from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes), a website that includes recipes.